dofdev/dofcon/README.md

 # dofcon
 tactile analog appendage tracking technology

-<b>for use in computational applications through positionally tracked appendages</b>
+<b>With a linear potentiometer that extends out from a 2 axis rotary potentiometer, the 3d position of each appendage tip can be derived. for use in all compatible computational applications.</b>

 <br>